 People pay very little attention to common eye colors, which explains why I get little to no compliments on my big brown eyes.
 We tend to be captivated by rare traits or unusual combinations, such as black people with blue eyes.
-This article will cover the origins of black people with blue eyes, and will list some examples of well-known black celebrities and figures with blue eyes.
+This article will cover the origins of black people with blue eyes, and will list some examples of well-known black celebrities with blue eyes.

 Can You Be Black and Have Blue Eyes?

-The simple answer to the question above is: Yes, you can be black and have blue eyes.
+Yes, you can be black and have blue eyes.

 What Is the Origin of Black People With Blue Eyes?

 In short, the origin of black people with blue eyes is no different than the origin of any human's eye color, the deciding factor being genetics.

 Research argues that, at one point in time far in the past, everyone on the planet had brown eyes.
 The first light-eyed human emerged only about 10,000 years ago, says Professor Hans Eiberg and his team of Danish scientists from the University of Copenhagen.

 In their study, Eiberg and his team recruited 800 blue-eyed men and women across different countries.
 They studied the genes that coded blue eyes in all of these individuals.

 They were able to conclude that all blue-eyed people have the exact same DNA sequence to account for their blue eyes.
 They also found that this DNA sequence contains an ancient genetic mutation which presumably occurred 10,000 years ago around South-Eastern Europe.
 In other words, blue-eyed celebrities Matt Damon and Elijah Wood are your distant cousins if you have blue eyes.
 Everyone with blue eyes is related in a distant way.

 Black people are affected by this genetic mutation in the same way any other human is, but because the mutation originated in Europe, it is rare to see a black baby born with blue eyes.
 We will explore this concept more in the sections below.